 Create a new account as a customer (not as shop owner).

 Purchase and download a FREE download/video.
 Make sure you have tried to view the download.
-(Problems?
-Check the FAQ of our Dealer Resources.)
+This is a different product than the Test Product we create for you.
+(Problems viewing your download?
+Check the FAQ about downloads on our Dealer Resources.)

 The above steps are typically what a customer does and understanding these steps will help you answer customer’s questions.